 In other words, one must create the right enabling environment for businesses to develop.

-One of the primary goals for Holland House Hargeisa is to be a centre that connects and links individuals, businesses and institutions alike whether they reside here in Somaliland or in the Netherlands.
+One of the primary goals for Dutch Spot Hargeisa is to be a centre that connects and links individuals, businesses and institutions alike whether they reside here in Somaliland or in the Netherlands.

 Being in business on your own in Africa is challenging.
 It can be lonely and frustrating.
 There is so much to do and so much to learn.
 Often there is no one to ask for advice.
 We aim to put that right, particularly for Diaspora entrepreneurs.